-Allison Jenvey OAM, Chair Wodonga TAFE and Chair Victorian TAFE Association experience.
+Allison Jenvey OAM, Chair Wodonga TAFE and Chair Victorian TAFE Association

+Diversity is a key element for good governance, yet too often people with different education, skills, lived experience, socioeconomic and cultural backgrounds don't have the pathways to gain board experience.
 The Observership Program has an outstanding track record of sourcing and matching highly skilled, diverse, candidates to NFP and government boards.
 It's a brilliant program, building the next generation of Directors!"